Key Features of SDN

 - OPEN STANDARDS-BASED AND VENDOR-NEUTRAL

-When implemented through open standards, SDN simplifies network design and operation because instructions are provided by SDN controllers instead of multiple, vendor-specific devices and protocols.
+When implemented through open standards, SDN simplifies network design and operations because instructions are provided by SDN controllers instead of multiple, vendor-specific devices and protocols.